Western Davenport Water Allocation Plan

 There are no annual announced allocations for water extraction licences in the plan area.

-Guidance documents for applicants for water extraction licences in the Western Davenport appear below.
+The documents listed below may be useful to applicants of water extraction licences in the Western Davenport water control district.

 - Guideline: Limits of acceptable change to groundwater dependent vegetation in the Western Davenport Water Control District

 - Fact Sheet: Western Davenport water allocation plan

 - Simplified Fact sheet - Western Davenport water allocation plan

 - Western Davenport - Water resource and availability

 - Western Davenport - Groundwater Storage Diagram

 The department has established the Western Davenport and Ti Tree Water Advisory Committee to evaluate the current Plan and provide stakeholder recommendations to guide the development of the new 10-year Plan.

 The department will prepare a review report to inform preparation of the new 10-year plan.
 The report will capture the views of the community, industry and government on how the current plan is meeting its key objectives and what adjustments may be required to ensure the new plan is fit for purpose for the next 10 years.